SurajVishwakarma333/LoginSQLite/README.md

 # LoginSQLite
-In this project i created login page for Users(contains username, password and re-enter password).
+In this project i created login page for Users(contains username, password and re-type password).
 Which stored the data in database using SQLite.

 This is what my home page look like